SpectrumHealthResearch/posters/README.md

-# posters
+# Poster Presentations

-A collection of posters created by SHOR researchers
+A collection of posters created by SHOR researchers.